n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 If you need to process HTML or XML data in your n8n workflows, use the [HTML node](/integrations/builtin/core-nodes/n8n-nodes-base.html/) or [XML node](/integrations/builtin/core-nodes/n8n-nodes-base.xml/).

-The HTML node allows you to extract HTML content of a webpage, by referencing CSS selectors.
+Use the HTML node to extract HTML content of a webpage, by referencing CSS selectors.
 This is useful if you want to collect structured information from a website (web-scraping).

 ### Exercise